Pandaqi/Pandaqi-Studio/pandaqi-studio/content/fiddlefoo/rules/_index.old.md

 They usually allow you to do something you _really want to do_ but can't following the regular rules.
 Less likely, they are penalties or restrictions to obey.

 It's recommended to include just _some_ of them---perhaps the one you like the most!---as all of them at the same time is very overwhelming.

-There are two cards that mention _Distance_.
-Only include those if playing with the "Safesong" variant (see above).

 {{% /rules-double-view %}}